MiklosDennis/MiklosDennis/README.md

 ### Hi there 👋
 This repository contains a list of Online Courses that I have participated in the past.
 Each folder will contain a README.md which outlines the steps required to run the code.

+*Note the projects in this repository are currently a work in progress and will be updated shortly.

 I'm currently learning the following in order:
   - Introduction to JavaScript (Codecademy: 10/30hrs completed)
   - Front-End Engineer (Codeacademy: 0/350 hrs)